Huangzirui1206/UBA-Inf/README.md

 The UBA-Inf can be defined as a composition of four stages as indicated in the figure above, including *camouflage generation*, *trigger injection*, *backdoor activation*, and *backdoor exploitation*.

 - The camouflage generation stage is a key improvement of UBA.
 In conventional backdoor attacks, only backdoor samples are generated.
 In UBA, camouflage samples are crafted along with backdoor samples for fine-grained activation control and stealthiness purposes.
 - The trigger injection stage is the same as conventional backdoor attacks.
-Backdoor samples are fed into the target model through data uploading or learning requests, i.e., ${U\!pd}_{add}(D)$ in our definition.
+Backdoor samples are fed into the target model through data uploading or learning requests, i.e., ${Upd}_{add}(D)$ in our definition.
 - Different from the existing backdoor attacks on MLaaS, UBA uses an explicit backdoor activation stage to enable the backdoor instead of assuming the backdoor is alive all the time.
-In this stage, the adversary uses unlearning requests to remove the camouflage, i.e., ${U\!pd}_{del}(D)$ in our definition.
+In this stage, the adversary uses unlearning requests to remove the camouflage, i.e., ${Upd}_{del}(D)$ in our definition.
 - The backdoor exploitation stage is the same as conventional backdoor attacks.
 Samples with triggers can exploit the backdoor simply by querying the model through users' interface $\psi$.

 ---